pyOpenSci/pyopensci.github.io/_pages/home.md

-pyOpenSci has a close relationship with JOSS, and we see these two communities as complementary of one another. **Any package that passes the pyOpenSci review and is [within scope](https://joss.readthedocs.io/en/latest/submitting.html#submission-requirements) for JOSS process can be fast-tracked through the JOSS review process** (with the exception of a few JOSS-specific tasks you may need to perform).
+pyOpenSci has a close relationship with JOSS, and we see these two communities as complementary of one another. **Any package that passes the pyOpenSci review and is [within scope](https://joss.readthedocs.io/en/latest/submitting.html#submission-requirements) for JOSS can be fast-tracked through the JOSS review process** (with the exception of a few JOSS-specific tasks you may need to perform).
 We hope that this encourages authors to submit to both JOSS and pyOpenSci.